pcanelas/rospec.github.io/docs/language/type-system.md

 - It requires the `encoding` field to be one of the values in the `ImageEncoding16` enumeration
 - The `data` field must contain values with the `Millimeter` type

-This specialization helps prevent subtle misconfigurations in image processing pipelines, where different components might expect specific image encodings.
+This specialization helps prevent misconfigurations in image processing pipelines, where different components might expect specific image encodings.
 By explicitly declaring these requirements, rospec can verify that components will correctly interpret the image data they receive.

 ## Optional Types